-an approved defined benefit gratuity scheme for certain eligible employees.
-Minimum qualifying period for entitlement to gratuity is five years continuous service with the company.
-This gratuity scheme had been curtailed with effect from August 2018 for officers and January 2020 for supervisors.
-No new members have been inducted in this scheme since then, respectively.
-There are 98 members in this scheme. ii) an approved defined benefit pension scheme for certain management staff.
+i) an approved defined benefit gratuity scheme for certain ii) a recognised contributory provident fund for all permanent eligible employees.
+Minimum qualifying period for employees who have completed six months service.
+For entitlement to gratuity is five years continuous service with officer cadre employees, equal monthly contributions are the company.
+This gratuity scheme had been curtailed with made, both by the Company and the employees at the rate effect from August 2018 for officers and January 2020 for of 5.42% and 6.5% of basic salary plus house rent and utility supervisors.
+No new members have been inducted in this allowances, depending on the length of employees' service. scheme since then, respectively.
+There are 98 members in In case of other employees, equal monthly contributions are this scheme. made, both by the Company and the employees at the rate of 8.33% and 10% of basic salary plus applicable cost of ii) an approved defined benefit pension scheme for certain management staff.
 The scheme provides for pension to employees and their wives for life and to specified number of children upto a given age.
 This pension scheme had been curtailed with effect from October 01, 2006.
 No new members have been inducted in this scheme since then.
 The members in this scheme are 19.